Healthier Yoga, Smarter Yoga With Dr. BookspanCopyright © Jolie Bookspan MEd, PhD, FAWM

 As an instructor, I believed I was supposed to instruct - to teach.
 My yoga classes are taught, rather than a follow-along.
 New students often come expecting to only do specific gestures no matter how bad for their joints, and not have to think or learn health.
 They are surprised, some even angry - a yoga irony - especially when they are wearing expensive yoga apparel with printed maxims about love, understanding, or "openness."

 What is Taught

 - Injury prevention by changing unhealthy stretches and movement patterns while we move - Not all yoga moves were ever intended for health.

-- Learn which traditional yoga poses injure, which are counterproductive or useless and repeated out of ritual, and how and why to change them.
-It's ok to change yoga to make it healthy if your purpose of doing yoga is for health (rather than penance or purification through self-harm, and injurious moves that were for performance art).
+- Learn which yoga poses injure or are ineffective, and how and why to change them.
+It's ok to change yoga to make it healthy if your purpose of doing yoga is health.

 - To be able to tell what is healthy or unhealthy movement, and which your body is doing.
-Then to be able to move out of unhealthy position into healthy position (without making a big deal out of it.
-Healthy movement doesn't require the drama of some yoga formats).
+Then to be able to move out of unhealthy position into healthy position.
+Quickly and easily.

-- Healthy ergonomics for daily life, not only a bunch of poses.
-Instead of doing a contrived or injurious pose and claiming it gives you good posture, we learn actual healthy body movement, practice it with poses, and learn to use the same healthy positioning for specific daily life movement.
+- Healthy ergonomics for daily life, not merely a list of poses.
+Instead of striking a static pose and claiming it gives you good posture, we learn what is healthy body movement.
+We practice it with poses and learn to use the same healthy positioning for all daily life movement.

 - Understanding yoga myths, injury prevention, partner yoga, and how to transfer healthy movement, breathing, focus, and positive thinking, not only to class but daily life.

-- How to improve muscular strength and endurance and how to consciously transfer that to real life.
+- How to improve muscular and mental strength and endurance and how to consciously transfer that to real life.

 - Confidence, determination, positive spirit by keeping going even when we really use the body.